r3h6/TYPO3.EXT.error404page/README.rst

 Custom error 404 pages made simple.
 Use TYPO3 pages for display error documents.
 Works for multi domain and multilingual installations.

-This extension adds a new custom page type for rendering custom 404 error pages.
+This extension adds a new custom page type for rendering 404 documents.

 Screenshots